will-wright-eng/pypkg-test/docs/usage.md

 # Usage

-To use pypkg-test in a project
+To use pypkg test in a project

 ```
 import pypkg_test